 Yowie Is Expanding With a One-of-a-Kind Space for Creatives to Shop, Work and Stay

 Yowie, the Queen Village boutique known for its colorful wares and excellent curation, is the kind of brand that wants to grow with its customers.
 Founded in 2016 by Shannon Maldonado, Yowie was awarded a Best of Philly in 2017 by this magazine and named Philadelphia’s coolest boutique by Bon Appetit last year.
-The bright storefront hosts eclectic community engagement events — think voter registrations mixed with 4/20 celebrations — and the brand is ready to expand by diving headfirst into plans for the first mixed retail, co-working, and hospitality space of its kind.
+The bright storefront hosts eclectic community engagement events — think voter registrations mixed with 4/20 celebrations — and the brand is ready to expand by diving headfirst into plans for the first mixed retail, design, and hospitality space of its kind.

 “We got a lot of feedback from our audience that there are not many places in the city that they feel they can just walk in and rent or easily step into,” Maldonado says.
 “So, with Yowie, in the future, they’ll be able to go online and book these spaces.
 We want to lower the barrier of entry for creatives so they can continue to create and collaborate with each other and with us.”